• Skip to primary navigation

 Our mission here on earth is not to live our best life here, but to prepare to live our best lives in heaven.
 That is the key concept we need to keep in mind as we move on.
 Simplicity should help to cut the clutter of our frantic and busy lives here on earth so we can focus on our missions and values as we wait for our true home in heaven.

-bible verses about simplicity
+Bible verses about simplicity

 What does the Bible Say about Simplicity?